prometheus/docs/content/docs/tutorials/getting_started.md

 The basic components of a Prometheus setup are:

-- Prometheus Server (The server which scrapes and stores the metrics data).
+- Prometheus Server (the server which scrapes and stores the metrics data).
-- Targets to be scraped, for example: Instrumented Application that exposes its metrics or an Exporter that exposes metrics of another application.
+- Targets to be scraped, for example an instrumented application that exposes its metrics, or an exporter that exposes metrics of another application.
 - Alertmanager to raise alerts based on preset rules.

 (Note: Apart from this Prometheus has push_gateway which is not covered here).

 [![Architecture](/assets/tutorial/architecture.png)](/assets/tutorial/architecture.png)

-Let's consider web server as an example application and we want to extract a certain metric like the number of API calls processed by the web server.
+Let's consider a web server as an example application and we want to extract a certain metric like the number of API calls processed by the web server.
 So we add certain instrumentation code using the Prometheus client library and expose the metrics information.
 Now that our web server exposes its metrics we can configure Prometheus to scrape it.
 Now Prometheus is configured to fetch the metrics from the web server which is listening on xyz IP address port 7500 at a specific time interval, say, every minute.

 At 11:00:00 when I make the server public for consumption, the application calculates the request count and exposes it, Prometheus simultaneously scrapes the count metric and stores the value as 0.